vishaldhole173/pro-stream-documentation/Technical/Attendance/attendance.md

   }
 ```

-3. Collect some metrics about user - IP, browser, OS, device and user agent etc using active WebSocket connection.
+3. Collect some metrics about user - IP, browser, OS, device and user agent etc. using active WebSocket connection.
 4. Generate a session id, a random string of length 10 to identify different active sessions of the user on different devices etc.
 5. Save details into attendance database table.

 ### Save user exit from the stream viewer page

-There are three ways that user can exit from stream viwer page.
+There are three ways that user can exit from stream viewer page.

 1. Navigating to other page by means of clicking on some nav links in the top navbar or a back button.
 2. Closing browser or a tab.